 |

-The Plustek OpticFilm 8200i SE is the best film scanner on the market.
+The Plustek OpticFilm 8200i SE is the scanner the 8300i SE replaced at the top of Plustek’s range, and it is still on sale.
 It’s a dedicated negative scanner.
 That means you can’t scan prints.
 But you can scan 35mm color and black-and-white negatives.
 Plus, you can scan 35mm slide film.

 The results are fantastic.
 And the companion Silverfast software gives you more control over the digital version.